Association for Learning Mandarin in Australia (ALMA)

 • Mandarin Friendship Hub [中文之友会], a free online conversation group for intermediate and advanced-level Mandarin learners.
 Thursdays 8pm-9pm.

-• The ANU chapter of the Australia China Youth Association (AYCA) organises social events and group language exchanges during semester.
+• The ANU chapter of the Australia China Youth Association (AYCA) organises social events and group language exchanges during university semesters.
 Mostly aimed at uni students but others welcome.
 More details at @ACYAANU

 Study Tips and Guides